The future of remembrance in Canada

 • We asked

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share We asked on Facebook Share We asked on Twitter Share We asked on Linkedin Email We asked link

 Between May and July of 2021, VAC invited all Canadians including Veterans, Canadian Armed Forces (CAF) members, Royal Canadian Mounted police (RCMP), other persons involved in international peace support operations, their families, Veterans organizations, and the general public to share their thoughts on the future of remembrance in Canada.